-4.0 hours lecture , 3.0 hours laboratory Grading: letter grade or credit/no credit floor programming of Computer Numerical Control, milling and turning centers.
+This course emphasizes the operation, setup and shop floor programming of Computer Numerical Control, milling and turning centers.
 The course provides a thorough understanding of all steps involved in writing M & G Code for Manual programs for CNC machine tools.
 Topics cover all the basics of a CNC system, including its components, functions and suitability and applications.